opethef10/Syllabify-Turkish/README.md

 This pattern splits a word into two parts: First syllable and the rest of the word.
 Then the algorithm recursively syllabify the rest of the word until the termination condition which is, the rest of the word has only one vowel.

 Basic function for syllabication is as follows:
+(Guard checks for invalid input are added in the file)
 ```javascript
 let pattern = /([bcçdfgğhjklmnprsştvyz]*[aıoueiöüİ][bcçdfgğhjklmnprsştvyz]*?)([bcçdfgğhjklmnprsştvyz]?[aıoueiöüİ].*)/i;